massignan/chat-your-data_python/README.md

 In the file  (**`query.py`**) there is the [prompt](https://en.wikipedia.org/wiki/Prompt_engineering) condensate question used to create a conversional experience (question + chat history).
 Also, there is the [prompt](https://en.wikipedia.org/wiki/Prompt_engineering) to question and answer (Q&A).

-Adjust the [prompts](https://en.wikipedia.org/wiki/Prompt_engineering) if necessary.
+Adjust the [prompts](https://en.wikipedia.org/wiki/Prompt_engineering) if necessary and according your application.

 The [OpenAI model](https://platform.openai.com/docs/models) used is **`gpt-3.5-turbo`**.
 Go to  **`llm = OpenAI(temperature=0,model_name="gpt-3.5-turbo")`** in (**`query.py`**) to change the [OpenAI model](https://platform.openai.com/docs/models).

 # Front End

-The Chat bot was developed using [Gradio](https://gradio.app) to create a user friendly UI to chat with you data.
+The Chat Bot was developed using [Gradio](https://gradio.app) to create a user friendly UI to chat with your data.

 # Running

-Run the application and use the webrowser to use the chat.
+Run the application and use the webrowser to chat with your data.

 ```bash
 py app.py